HugAILab/HugNLP/README.md

 It consists of five main steps, including library installation, data preparation, processor selection or design, model selection or design, and application design.
 This illustrates that HugNLP can simplify the implementation of complex NLP models and tasks.

 # Demo Example

-## HugIE：Towards Chinese Unified Information Extraction via Extractive MRC and Instruction-tuning
+## HugIE: Towards Chinese Unified Information Extraction via Extractive MRC and Instruction-tuning

 ### Introduction

 Information Extraction (IE) aims to extract structure knowledge from un-structure text.
 The structure knowledge is formed as a triple ""(head_entity, relation, tail_entity)"".
-IE consists of two mainly tasks:
+IE consists of two main tasks:

 - Named Entity Recognition (NER) aims to extract all entity mentions of one type.
 - Relation Extraction (RE).
-It has two kinds of goal, the first aims to classify the relation between two entities, the second is aim at predict the tail entity when given one head entity and the corresponding relation.
+It has two kinds of goal, the first aims to classify the relation between two entities, and the second aims to predict the tail entity when given one head entity and the corresponding relation.

 ### Solutions

 - We unify the tasks of NER and RE into the paradigm of extractive question answering (i.e., machine reading comprehension).
 - We design task-specific instruction and language prompts for NER and RE.

 > For the NER task:
+>
 > - instruction: "找到文章中所有【{entity_type}】类型的实体？文章：【{passage_text}】"
 >
 > For the RE task:
+>
 > - instruction: "找到文章中【{head_entity}】的【{relation}】？文章：【{passage_text}】"

 - During the training, we utilize Global Pointer with Chinese-Macbert as the basic model.；

 ### Usage